EwoutH/urban-self-driving-effects/paper/paper.md

    - `policy_speed_reduction`: Probability of reducing speed on a given road.
    - `policy_area`: Defines the area where speed reductions are applied.

 These scenario uncertainties and policies levers can be combined and varied into different scenarios and policies to explore their impacts on the transportation system.
+The scenarios and policies explored in this research are discussed in [Appendix D](#appendix-d-experimental-setup).

 #### 7.9 Journey Management
 The `Journey` class encapsulates all information about a single trip:

 - It tracks the origin, destination, mode, costs, and timings of each trip.